wonderbird/wonderbird.github.io/_pages/software-crafting/plugins/jetbrains-intellij-idea-plugins.md

 * [CodeMetrics](https://plugins.jetbrains.com/plugin/12159-codemetrics) - Inlay indicators based on a customizable complexity calculation for Java files.
 * [MetricsReloaded](https://plugins.jetbrains.com/plugin/93-metricsreloaded) - Lines of Code and file count metrics for all languages supported by your IDE and many more metrics for Java.

+### Java

+* [SonarLint](https://plugins.jetbrains.com/plugin/7973-sonarlint) - Find and fix bugs, vulnerabilities and code smells as you write code.

 ### Rider (C#)

 * [MoqComlete](https://plugins.jetbrains.com/plugin/12659-moqcomplete) - Code completion for Moq.